-Academic studies have included Claremont School of Art, an Advanced Diploma of Environmental Art and Design at Polytechnic West, Midland, 2013 and a Double Major Degree in Visual Art and Design at Curtin University 2015.
+Academic studies have included a Double Major Degree in Visual Art and Design at Curtin University.
+Western Australia in 2015.
+Claremont School of Art, and an Advanced Diploma of Environmental Art and Design at Polytechnic West, Midland, 2013.

-Deborah Ralph-Kafarela has had three Solo Exhibitions, ‘Lines of Communication’, 2016, ‘I am Deborah Ralph’ 2018 and ‘Multa Plenty’ Residency and Exhibition, 2019 as well as several Group Exhibitions.
-With a Human Rights focus Ralph-Kafarela was a 2017 Professional Finalist in the Ravenswood National Women’s Art Prize in Sydney, NSW for ‘Memorium’, an Installation depicting the 100 women who die from Domestic Violence every year in Australia.
+Human Rights is an integral focus in Ralph-Kafarela's work.
+Deborah was a 2017 Professional Finalist in the Ravenswood National Women’s Art Prize in Sydney, NSW for ‘Memorium’, an Installation depicting the 100 women who die from Domestic Violence every year in Australia.
 And in 2017 Ralph-Kafarela won the Town of Bassendean Acquisitive Art Prize for ‘Petitioning’ a Women’s Suffragette installation, depicting a one kilometre scroll of her name beseeching Governments, Communities, and Individuals to review current Women’s Human Rights surrounding Domestic Violence.

-Artists of influence are Joseph Beuys, Suzanne Lacey, Rick Lowe, Rikrit Tiravanija and Felix Gonzalez-Torres in whom all have been successful in using relational aesthetics and pragmatic art practices.
-These artists delivered social and political observations and concerns, evoked change of thought and especially active support in improvements in society.
+Artists of influence - Joseph Beuys, Rick Lowe, Ai Weiwei in whom all have been successful in social activism methodology, using relational aesthetics and pragmatic art practices.
+These artists delivered social and political observations and concerns, evoked change of thought and provided place activation to improve a society.